Image by Joseph C. Justice Jr. Getty Images

 This theme park has 10 loosely named African zones, which flow together without much fuss.
 The entire park is walkable.
-Admission includes three types of fun: epic roller coasters and rides, animal encounters and various shows, performances and entertainment.
+Admission includes three types of fun: epic roller coasters and rides, animal encounters, and various shows, performances and entertainment.
 All are spread throughout the park, so successful days require some planning: check show schedules before arriving and plan what rides and animals to visit around the shows.
 Coaster lines only get longer as the day goes on.
+Parking costs $20.

-Serengeti Plain This 65-acre habitat mimics the African plains, with hundreds of free-roaming animals.
-You can view it from the Serengeti Railway train ride, but the main access is the Serengeti Safari Tour (from $19 to $39 per person), which lets you out of the truck to feed giraffes, and so on.
+Serengeti Plain This 65-acre habitat mimics the African plains, with hundreds of free-roaming animals including reticulated giraffes, rhinos and wildebeests.
+You can view it from the Serengeti Railway train ride, a Skyride gondola, various walkways or the Serengeti Safari Tour (from $29 to $44 per person), which lets you out of the truck to feed giraffes.

-Morocco You'll find Gwazi, a huge but traditional wooden coaster, along with monkey and ape encounters.
+Morocco You'll find Gwazi, a huge but traditional wooden coaster, along with monkey and ape encounters and the Moroccan Palace Theater, which puts on Iceploration, the park's most impressive ice show, combining world-class skaters, larger-than-life puppets, original music and animal stars.
 It's close to the other main animal exhibits in Egypt and Nairobi.

-Nairobi Devoted mostly to animals, Nairobi has reptiles and nocturnal creatures in Curiosity Caverns, and Jambo Junction lets you pet a flamingo and eyeball cute critters.
+Nairobi Devoted mostly to animals, Nairobi features an elephant interaction area and a flamingo petting station at Animal Connections.
 It's also the location of the Animal Care Center, which offers educational behind-the-scenes tours of vets at work with some of the park's 12,000 animals.

 Congo The Kumba roller coaster is a long-standing favorite.
 It features three gulp-inducing loops and a 360-degree spiral.
 Recover on the Congo River Rapids, a water ride.